fluffy/blinky/design.md

 Tim1 - 1 KHz tick, 1 second period
 * ch1: ext clk in on board 1 connected to TXCO at 2.048 MHz

-Tim2 - 1 Mhz tick, 1 second loop
+Tim2 - 1 Mhz tick, 1 second loop, reset by Tim1
 * Ch1: sync in
 * Ch4: sync_mon in

-Tim3 - 10 KHz tick, 1 second loop
+Tim3 - 10 KHz tick, 1 second loop , reset by Tim1
 * ch2: sync out

+No slave on tim7 so use tim4
-Tim7 - 1Mhz tick, 1 ms loop
+Tim4 - 1Mhz tick, 1 ms loop , reset by Tim1

-Tim8 -
+Tim8 - 10KHz tick, 1 second loop, reset by Tim1
 * ch1: GPS PPS

 Tim5 - not used - 32 bit